 - Ethics in the Criminal Justice System

-Both of these degrees can be earned 100% online or in either of our campus locations in Hialeah or Miami, Florida.
-Consult with an FNU advisor to help you schedule a course that is most convenient for your personal schedule.
+FNU paralegal and legal assistant degrees can be earned 100% online or at either of our campus locations in Hialeah or Miami, Florida.
+Consult with an FNU advisor to help you choose a course that is most convenient for your work and life schedules.

 At FNU, we help make college affordable by assisting you with applying for federal loans, grants, and scholarships.
-Contact and FNU advisor today to get a jumpstart on the enrollment process started now!
+Contact one of our advisors today to get a jumpstart on the enrollment process.